Professor of Law and Global Affairs

 Faculty Director, LL.M. in International Human Rights Law

 Diane A. Desierto joined the Law School in January 2021 as Professor of Law and LL.M.
 Faculty Director, with a joint appointment at the Keough School of Global Affairs.
 Desierto teaches, publishes, and practices in the areas of international law and human rights, international economic law and development, international arbitration, maritime security, Association of Southeast Asian Nations (ASEAN) Law, and comparative public law.
-At Notre Dame, Desierto is a Faculty Fellow at the Klau Center for Civil Human Rights, Kellogg Institute of International Studies, Liu Institute for Asia and Asian Studies, Pulte Institute for Global Development, and Nanovic Institute of European Studies.
+At Notre Dame, Desierto is a Faculty Fellow at the Klau Institute for Civil Human Rights, Kellogg Institute of International Studies, Liu Institute for Asia and Asian Studies, Pulte Institute for Global Development, and Nanovic Institute of European Studies.
 She is also Co-Principal Investigator of the Notre Dame Reparations Design and Compliance Lab.

 Economic, Social, and Cultural Rights

 Directed Readings in International Arbitration, Investment Law, Racial Discrimination, Gender Discrimination, Climate Change

 A Rights-Based Framework for Water Governance in a 21st Century World: Managing the Crisis of Water Security, 100-page law and policy analysis/desk study, co-authored with Marc Muller, Ellis Adams, Ray Offenheiser, Georges Enderle et al. (grant-funded by BHP).

 Diane A. Desierto and Ilaria Schnyder von Wartensee, The Right to Development, Integral Human Development, and Integral Ecology in the Amazon Synod, The International Journal of Human Rights (January 2021).